jinyang-work/ember-line-clamp/README.md

 ### `onExpand`

-This attribuet allows you to pass an action/closure to trigger when text is expanded
+This attribute allows you to pass an action/closure to trigger when text is expanded

 ```handlebars
 {{line-clamp